Preventing Skin Cancer: High School- and College-based Interventions

 This review was conducted on behalf of the Task Force by a team of specialists in systematic review methods, and in research, practice and policy related to preventing skin cancer.
 Subscribe to be notified as new materials on this topic become available.

 Full peer-reviewed articles of this systematic review will be posted on the Community Guide website when published.
 Subscribe to be notified when we post these publications or other materials.
 See our library for previous Community Guide publications on this and other topics.

 The findings and conclusions on this page are those of the Community Preventive Services Task Force and do not necessarily represent those of CDC.

 The content of publications of the Guide to Community Preventive Services is in the public domain.
 Citation as to source, however, is appreciated.
 Sample citation: Guide to Community Preventive Services.
-Preventing skin cancer: education and policy approaches in secondary schools and colleges. www.thecommunityguide.org/cancer/skin/education-policy/secondaryschools.html.
+Preventing skin cancer: high school- and college-based interventions (abbreviated). www.thecommunityguide.org/cancer/skin/education-policy/secondaryschools.html.
 Last updated: MM/DD/YYYY.